 Arrival and Check-In at Yacht Club

-There are several ways to get between the airport and Walt Disney World.
-We used Mears Connect this trip, which will likely be the last time we use it (update/confession: it wasn’t).
+If you’re flying in, there are several ways to get between the airport and Walt Disney World.
+For our previous visit, we used Mears Connect.
 Our hotel was originally set to be the sixth stop.
 After an hour on the bus, we exited at the fifth stop—BoardWalk Inn—to get pizza and coffee there before walking to Yacht Club.
 It’s worth noting that Yacht Club’s stellar location was a convenience to us even before we got to the hotel.

 If your room isn’t ready via online check-in, you might be able to get bumped up the list by visiting the desk.
 Usually we’ll arrive at a resort and eat lunch, swinging by the desk before or after lunch if there’s no line.
 If we can get a room, great, otherwise we drop off our bags with bells services and go to a park.